Shelbyayush/slang-translator/README.md

 - **Docker**: Complete containerization process from build to run
 - **Technical**: Terminal commands and container status monitoring

-> **Note**: To add your demo video, simply save it as `demo_video.mp4` in the project root and push to GitHub.
+> **Note**: To add your demo video, simply save it as `demo_video.mov` in the project root and push to GitHub.
 The video will automatically appear in the README above.

 ## 🚀 Deployment